sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 which is a commonly used tactic for delaying the object initialization until the first time it is accessed.
-Since only the first access requires locking, so double-checked locking can be used to avoid locking overhead of subsequent accesses.
+Since only the first access requires locking, double-checked locking can be used to avoid locking overhead of subsequent accesses.

 ### Single-threading lazy initialization won't work in multi-threading